 If you are anything like me, you like to get value for money when you buy something.
 Whether it is for groceries, electronics or flights abroad, I tend to shop around and select the best deal.
 For most of us, this is just a reality of living within financial limits.
 Language learning is no different.
-Today I am going to share some tips for saving money on your quest to linguistic glory.
+Today I am going to share some of my best tips on how to save money learning a new language.

 I tend to repeat myself on this site but it’s for a reason.
 This point alone could save you thousands of dollars!
 You do NOT need to go to school to learn languages, period.

 You can discover Chinese, Korean or Japanese on your own terms, with your own books and in your own time.
 It’s a wonderful experience.

 Studying on your own transforms your learning experience from a passive one into an active endeavor – it’s more effective, cheaper and, most importantly, more enjoyable.
 The benefits extend far beyond learning a language.
 You will become more confident and believe in your abilities.

 However, many prospective students are still stuck in the mindset that they need to pay to go to an expensive language school.
 As far as I’m concerned, if this blog convinces one person to study on their own then it will all have been worth it.